M: Mick McManus

 What we have yet to unearth, however, is just how and why this admittedly fiery but scarcely outstanding welterweight scaled the pro ranks from his forties debut, through the fifties, reclaiming the British Welterweight title at times from the widely recognised truly skilful Jack Dempsey, to become the major sixties name through his feud with Jackie Pallo, and how he enjoyed the in-and-out-of-ring benefits denied almost all his peers.

-The greatest feud that Bitish wrestling has ever known started in 1962.
+The greatest feud that British wrestling has ever known started in 1962.
 North London rival Jackie Mr TV Pallo's wife, Trixie, habitually had a ringside seat during her husband's bouts.
-The pair had met many times during the fifties, but in their 1963 Cup Final day televised match, Pallo sprang from the ring only to plant a kiss on Mrs Pallo's cheek.
+The pair had met many times during the fifties, but in their 1963 Cup Final day televised match Pallo sprang from the ring only to plant a kiss on Mrs Pallo's cheek.

 Many a nostalgic fan would hope to discover that the two were great friends and shared a laugh and a beer over the success they created for themselves.
 Alas, no evidence exists to suggest this, and if anything a cold merely tolerating enmity identified their relationship outside the ring.

-This invincibility in the Pallo feud leads us to wonder when precisely McManus had become part of Dale Martin Promotions.
-Certainly from autumn 1965 and the time of his name change, shortly before Dale Martin promotions took over Paul Lincoln's set-up.
+This invincibility in the Pallo feud leads us to wonder when precisely McManus had become a major part of Dale Martin Promotions management.
+Certainly from autumn 1965 and the time of his name change, shortly before Dale Martin Promotions took over Paul Lincoln's set-up.
 But we still wonder about the preceding 15 years.
 No single significant event in southern wrestling was complete without McManus’s presence, most notably shows at The Royal Albert Hall in the presence of the Duke of Edinburgh and the Duke of Kent.
 Even setting aside the limited ringcraft we reluctantly mention, McManus risked over-exposure by always headlining such extravaganzas.

 Whatever the circumstances of his fame, none can dispute Mick McManus’s lifetime dedication to the professional wrestling business, its disciplines and secrecy.
 As the famed Emperor Nero haircut goes on and on into Mick's nineties, protecting and promoting the good name of professional wrestling in the twenty-first century, we salute that professionalism and openly treasure one who, in this era of over-statement, can truly be termed a living legend.